Top 5 Cades Cove Hiking Trails You Should Go On

 3. Abrams Falls

 The hike to Abrams Falls is considered moderate and is 5 miles roundtrip.
 The trailhead is about halfway around the Loop right after you cross Abrams Creek.
 You’ll hike through old forest growth and see all kinds of native plants.
 You might even see wildlife when you hike this trail.
 Then, you’ll hike alongside the creek and finally see the waterfall.
 Abrams Falls is 20 feet tall and has an incredible amount of water that rushes over the side.
+The variety of all the different features of the hike makes it one of the best Cades Cove hiking trails.

 4. Spence Field